antivenom8/aivenom/NinjaOne/README.md

 ## 2. Ninja Remote Session Status & History
 Script to collect session status.
 Column can be added to device grid to quickly see active sessions.
 Also a WYSIWYG field to track session history.

+## 3. Custom Reboot Day & Time
+Script that allows a felxible reboot day and time schedule as defined in a custom field.